Jvde2019/RP_Pico_ShortTimeTimer/README.md

 * Control Rotaryencoder
 # Funktion
-initially the display shows 59:59 long buttonpress inverts lsb to indicate is editibelity with rotary encoder, shortpress shifts this to the next left digit if Lsb ist adjusted shortpress starts timer if 00:00 is reached the buzzer tone activated, shortpress stopps alarm, @ any time the longpress is taken starts setting.
+initially the display shows 59:59 long buttonpress inverts lsb to indicate is editibelity with rotary encoder, shortpress shifts this to the next left digit, if Lsb ist adjusted shortpress starts the timer, if 00:00 is reached the buzzer tone activated, shortpress stopps alarm, every time the longpress is taken starts setting.

 # ToDo
 - [ ] finish code